 The learner’s creativity and intelligence will be tapped in this activity for they will expound each letter of the word developing it into a sentence using an adjective.
 This can be done by the 5th and 6th graders.

 4. Let’s Travel!
 Shared Reading Time

 You all need picture books.
 Then, take your class to another room.
 This should be a 20-30 minute reading activity.
-To make the reading session exciting, your class is to be paired with a higher class.
+To make the reading session exciting, your class has to be paired with a higher class.

-Then, each class will take turns in reading the picture books.
+Then, each class will take turns reading the picture books.
 This activity will not only strengthen the pupil’s love for reading but will also foster good relationships among other pupils.